 The Korean and Japanese mechanical clocks that I repaired in the early 90s were considerably more accurate than virtually all the other spring-driven clocks that I repaired at that time, with few exceptions, yet they were by far the cheapest mechanical clocks available in the 1970s and 80s.
 Many customers said their Japanese clocks had run for as long as 25 years, whereas the average Hermle needed an overhaul after about 12 years, and some after only 6 years.
 The Korean and Japanese mechanical clocks were also better than the Chinese mechanical clocks I have seen that came later.

 And now, finally, a Montgomery Ward clock made in Japan!
 This clock has stopworks and wind indicators, and appears to be chrome plated.
 It is a high-mileage clock with a lot of wear, having served its owner reliably for many, many years.
+It was probably made in the late 1960s.

 The Japanese clock stopped after 26 days.
-The graph below shows that its mainspring had become set.